 Dr. Dorie J. Gilbert is Associate Professor of Social Work and African & African Diaspora Studies at The University of Texas at Austin.
 She served as Visiting Research Scholar at the University of California at San Francisco from 2001 through 2008.
-Since 2004, Dr. Gilbert has been a Research Associate with the Institute for the Advanced Study of Black Family Life in Oakland, CA and is certified in the African –Centered Behavior Change Model, a culturally congruent model based on the principle of utilizing traditional African-centered philosophies in health and mental health promotion interventions.
-Her teaching, research and community service center around her focus on Africentric interventions, culturally congruent models that utilize traditional African-centered philosophies in health and mental health disparities.
+Her teaching, research and community service center around her focus on Africentric interventions, culturally congruent models that utilize traditional African-centered philosophies in health and mental health promotion.

-Dr. Gilbert’s work extends to West Africa, where she teaches an international social work course, Ghana: Community and Social Development, and serves as the faculty liaison for students completing their final internships in Accra, Ghana.
-Dr. Gilbert also serves as liaison to Projects with Underserved Communities (PUC), a service-learning collaboration between UT’s International Office, Cockrell School of Engineering, and the School of Social Work.
+Dr. Gilbert’s work extends to West Africa, where she teaches an international social work course, Ghana: Community and Social Development, and serves as the faculty liaison for students completing their final internships in African countries.
+Dr. Gilbert serves as liaison to Projects with Underserved Communities (PUC), a service-learning collaboration between UT’s International Office, Cockrell School of Engineering, and the School of Social Work.
 Through PUC, engineering and social work students team up to design and implement sustainable-development projects in communities across the globe.
 Dr. Gilbert is also Co-PI with the interdisciplinary, intercampus team of UT-TRANSFORM, a project that aims to support faculty and student-led entrepreneurship on UT campuses.

 Curriculum Vitae (PDF)